Media groups welcome 2021 Nobel Peace Prize for journalists

 By The Associated Press

-Journalists, human rights activists and many others enthusiastically welcomed the awarding of this year’s Nobel Peace Prize to two journalists at a time when media groups around the world face new pressures and crackdowns from the authorities.

-Friday’s announcement awarding the peace prize to Maria Ressa of the Philippines and Dmitry Muratov of Russia. marked a rare bright spot amid growing harassment of reporters in many parts of the world.
-Another new threat is the rise of misinformation, even in established democracies.
+Friday’s announcement awarding the peace prize to Maria Ressa of the Philippines and Dmitry Muratov of Russia marked a rare bright spot amid growing harassment of reporters in many parts of the world.
+Another threat is the rise of misinformation, even in established democracies, the Norwegian Nobel Committee said.

 “Dmitry Muratov and Maria Ressa personify the values of press freedom and the reason it matters.
 These are journalists under personal threat, who continuously defy censorship and repression to report the news, and have led the way for others to do the same.
 This Nobel Peace Prize is a powerful recognition of their tireless work, and that of journalists all around the world.
 Their struggle is our struggle.” — Joel Simon, executive director of the Committee to Protect Journalists.